Product Details

 The TV is beautiful, we are quite happy with Amazon.

-Drive-in theatre in my living room5
+Drive-in theatre in my living room

 We decided to go for size over pixilation.
 What a great move.
 We saved thousands of dollars going for 720p over 1080p.
 Did you know that HD is broadcast in about 480p?
 Everything from HD to DVD on a regular player looks spectacular.
 We watched the convention speeches last week and the speakers were life sized.
 How cool is that!?!